 Use Technology to Serve More Clients

 If you provide services that don’t need to be conducted in person, you can take advantage of tools that allow you to do more.
-Many service-based businesses have continued operations during the pandemic by meeting with clients through video-conferencing platforms like Zoom, Google Meet, Microsoft Teams, and others.
+Many service-based businesses continued operations during the pandemic by meeting with clients through video-conferencing platforms like Zoom, Google Meet, Microsoft Teams, and others.
 These tools allow you to expand your client base outside your geographic area.

 Another way your business can use technology to serve clients better is to utilize online schedulers, automatic appointment reminder texts, online form completion, and digital contract–signing platforms.
 These tools not only offer more convenience for your clients but also help streamline your business’s internal processes.